 Curricular students who have completed more than 30 credit hours are strongly encouraged to meet with their assigned faculty advisor each semester for assistance with course selection, developments relating to their educational and career objectives, and graduation requirements.
-All students, curricular and non-curricular that are not in good academic standing, are blocked from self advising, and may be required to meet with their faculty advisor or a retention services advisor regardless of the number of credit hours they have completed.
+All students, curricular and non-curricular, who are not in good academic standing, are blocked from self-advising and may be required to meet with their faculty advisor or a Retention Services specialist regardless of the number of credit hours they have completed.